nafizjiwa/REACT-REDUX-Complex-State/README.md

             // The resulting state: { ..., searchTerm: 'Spaghetti' }

 ## IMMUTABLE UPDATES
-#### (Reducers are Functions Which Decide How to Change the State)
+#### (3rd Once how the changes to State are defined with actions, create a Reducer to Execute Changes to the State)
-- A Dispatched action calles a REDUCER:</br>
+- A store's reducer is called when an action is dipatched
+- REDUCER:</br>
-        1. The Reducers take in AN ACTION AND A CURRENT STATE --> the next state</br>
+        1. Takes in an `ACTION` AND A `CURRENT STATE` --> returns `the next state`</br>
-        2. Reducers make a copy of the state (don't mutate state)</br>
-              For arrays and objects with mutable data use a spread operator(...)</br>
+        2. Reducers make a copy of the state (don't mutate state) with a spread operator(...)</br>
+              - To make a copy of state(...state,)</br>

+          const sliceNameReducer = (state = initialState, action) => {
+                  switch (action.type) {
+                    case 'sliceName/actionName':
+                      return {  ...state,
+                        sliceName: sliceNames new value = action.payload
+              };

 ## REDUCER COMPOSITION
 - For small appications a single reducer can manage every slice of the store's state
-- For large application follow --> Use Reducer Composition
+- For large application follow --> Reducer Composition pattern
 - Multiple slice reducers responsible for updating only one slice/part of the state
-- Multiple Reducers results are recombined by a rootReducer --> A single state object.
+- Results of multiple Reducers are recombined by a rootReducer --> Into a single state object.

 |####|REDUCER COMPOSITION PROCESS FOR EACH SLICE REDUCER|
 |-----|-----|